-Scientists from around the world will present the latest in marine conservation research and practice at nearly 40 symposia at the 3rd International Marine Conservation Congress.
+Scientists from around the world will present the latest in marine conservation research and practice at 35 symposia at the 3rd International Marine Conservation Congress.
 The IMCC3 scientific program will also feature hundreds of additional contributed talks, speed presentations and poster presentations.

 - Friday, 15 August Symposia